Freshpet Vital Grain Free Dog Food in pouches receives the Advisor’s top rating of 5 stars.

 Freshpet Vital Grain Free Pouched Dog Food Review

-Judging by its ingredients alone, Freshpet Vital Grain Free Dog Food looks like an above-average pouched product.
+Based on the ingredients alone, Freshpet Vital Grain Free Dog Food looks like an above-average moist product.

-Even when you consider the protein-boosting effect of the pea protein, this looks like the profile of a moist product containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the pea protein, this looks like the profile of a dog food containing a significant amount of meat.

 However, with 57% of the total calories in our example coming from fat versus just 31% from protein, some recipes may not be suitable for every animal.

-Freshpet Vital Grain Free is a meat-based pouched dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.
+Freshpet Vital Grain Free is a moist dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 A Final Word